 Limitation on what the borrower can borrow against their home.
 For example, a borrower with a $200,000 home mortgage and no credit card debt could not borrow more than $150,000 against the home.
 A borrower with credit card debt of $200,000 and no outstanding home mortgage could not borrow more than $50,000 against his or her home.
 These limitations, called qualifying limits, also apply to borrowers with other types of mortgages.
 Qualifying limits are not available with second mortgages, home equity loans, installment loans, home equity lines of credit, or other debt obligations that depend on the value of the home.
 For example, if a borrower with a $1,000,000 home mortgage had a credit card debt of $400,000, the borrower would not qualify for the special consideration.
 Instead, the lender could decide that the interest on the loan would pay for the down payment and other principal payments and still offer the borrower a special mortgage rate.
 The mortgage insurance premium is still payable for this type of mortgage.

 The mortgage insurance premium is the amount you must pay on your mortgage each year as an insurance premium against loss of value from any default.
 If a lender extends you a loan, the mortgage insurance premium is the amount they will charge.
 You also may be required to pay interest on the mortgage insurance premium and a guaranty fee to cover the lender’s risk.
 Mortgage insurance is similar to personal insurance, but the interest and fees are paid to the lender and not to the borrower.
 As a consumer, you will still have a claim with your bank and a lawyer to settle.
 If you default on a mortgage, the lender loses its mortgage insurance coverage.
+Look for a good attorney selection website to gather legal advice for your case.
 This loss of insurance coverage also means you lose your lender protection against lawsuits from your creditors.

 Below is a Mortgage Calculator for your convenience.
 This will give you an idea how much your average monthly mortgage will be once you purchase a home.
 If you have any questions at all please contact our office.
 Thank-you!